Using Python Quick Debug to debug external Python scripts

 - First of all, connect to your Linux machine using SmarTTY and create a C++ file (e.g. test.cpp) with the following contents:

-This defines a very basic Python module called “test” with a single method called “hello” that will crash the program as we commented out the actual parsing of the input arguments and are trying to dereference a NULL pointer. - In the same directory create a basic Python script that will call the module:
+This defines a very basic Python module called “test” with a single method called “hello” that will crash the program as we commented out the actual parsing of the input arguments and are trying to dereference a NULL pointer.

-12import testtest.hello("World") - Now build the module, set PYTHONPATH to point at the current directory and run the script:
+- Now build the module, set PYTHONPATH to point at the current directory and run the script:

-123g++ test.cpp -ggdb -o test.so -lpython2.7 -I/usr/include/python2.7 -sharedexport PYTHONPATH=$PYTHONPATH:.python main.py
+g++ test.cpp -ggdb -o test.so -lpython2.7 -I/usr/include/python2.7 -shared export PYTHONPATH=$PYTHONPATH:. python main.py

-Observe how the Python process crashes without printing any details: - Now we will use Visual Studio to quickly diagnose the crash without creating any projects.
+- Now we will use Visual Studio to quickly diagnose the crash without creating any projects.
 Start Visual Studio and select Debug->Quick Debug with GDB:

 - In the “Quick Debug” window select “Python Script” -> ” Linux System” and enter the following settings: